 What type of badger is the most aggressive?

 There are two types of badgers – the European badger and the American badger.

-Both types can be aggressive, but the European badger is generally considered to be more aggressive than the American badger.
+In general, badgers are not very dangerous, but the European one is generally considered to be more aggressive than the American one.